calaldees/blog/arcadeCabinet/README.md

 * Modular design; To facilitate
     * Move with a normal car
     * Slimming down to 2 players (if 4 players too big for the next house)
-    * Different controler layouts (eg steering wheel or optional trackball or multiple trackball)
+    * Different controller layouts (eg steering wheel or optional trackball or multiple trackball)
     * Have individual components repaired or replaced
         * If the screen dies again or a controller gets damaged
     * Screen could easily be rotated for vertical 3:4 games ?
     * Quick to dismantle if needed (15min?)
 * Simple as possible to build
-    * Avoid custom cabinet (use normal stable table)
+    * Avoid custom cabinet (use normal stable table as the base - this is called a BarTop)
-    * Avoid specialist rare high value components (screen)
+    * Avoid specialist rare high value components (Normal TV as a screen)
     * No soldering or electronics knowledge
     * No advanced software skills
     * Only basic tools required
-        * just a saw, drill and screws
+        * Just a saw, drill and screws
 * Cheap (£100's not £1000's)
     * Normal Plywood
     * Normal CRT TV